BA (Hons) Costume Production & Associated Crafts — Overview

 What will I achieve?

-Students have been finalists in various prestigious competitions such as the World of Wearable Art International Design Competition and The Costume Society’s Patterns of Fashion Award.
+Students have had success in various prestigious competitions, including reaching the finals twice consecutively in World of Wearable Art, New Zealand (2016, 2017), and The Costume Society’s Patterns of Fashion (2016, 2017).

 BA (Hons) Costume Production & Associated Crafts — Highlights: